-There are 3 main ways I help my clients save money and minimise their mistakes:
+There are 3 main ways I help my clients save money and minimize their mistakes:

 - I encourage them to invest in the best tools and business products they can afford and also point then to excellent resources.
 As an example they might want to start by getting free web hosting.
 But I would encourage to pay $10 per month for decent hosting that has security features, a decent speed and isn’t riddled with spam and spyware.